 She died on March 1, 1980.
 Ticho House operates today as a branch of the Israel Museum and houses a popular restaurant and cafe.

-Most of the work presents landscapes, but there are some cityscapes as well.
+Most of the work presents landscapes, but there are some cityscapes.
 Here is one of Jerusalem:

 The last room we visited presented different items from their collection.

 We also saw a short movie about Anna.
-The film included interview sections with Anna where she told about her life.
-And I got an impression that she was a likable and a very determined person.
-Despite the dangers of exploring new areas (and it was especially dangerous for a Jewish woman to travel alone around Jerusalem during her lifetime), she did it anyway.
-She even told that Arabs thought she must be a crazy person, thus never touched her.
-Moreover, when her vision deteriorated, she did not give up and continued drawing.
+The film included interview sections with Anna where she talked about her life.
+And I got the impression that she was likable and very determined.
+Despite the dangers of exploring new areas (and it was hazardous for a Jewish woman to travel alone around Jerusalem during her lifetime), she did it anyway.
+She even said that Arabs thought she must be a crazy person and thus never touched her.
+Moreover, she did not give up when her vision deteriorated and continued drawing.

-As I mentioned above, the exhibition is not a big one, and it took us above an hour to go through it (including reading explanations and the movie).
-But at a faster pace, you can cover it within half an hour as well.
+As I mentioned above, the exhibition is not a big one, and it took us about an hour to go through it (including reading explanations and the movie).
+But at a faster pace, you can also cover it within half an hour.

-On the second floor of the building, you can find Anna Italian Cafe.
+You can find Anna Italian Cafe on the second floor of the building.
 And as they say, it is more than a restaurant.
 It is a social business.

 What is Anna?
 There are so many ways to describe us.
 An Italian restaurant, a kosher restaurant, a restaurant with a social agenda.
 We are that and more but you are here because someone recommended us, and you are looking for a good restaurant.
 So yes, we serve great Italian food but we are defined by so much more than that.